 Academic writing, presentation skills, proposal writing and an awareness of research ethics are key to a successful academic career.
 Journal editors will also need to understand the intricacies of running their journals and how to enforce publication ethics.

 Professor Richard de Grijs is an acclaimed academic and prolific public speaker, masterful at gently easing his audience into the often complex ideas associated with astronomy and astrophysics.
-Born and raised in the Netherlands, Richard now hails from Beijing (China), where he joined the Kavli Institute for Astronomy and Astrophysics at Peking University in September 2009.
+Born and raised in the Netherlands, Richard now hails from Sydney (Australia), where he joined Macquarie University as Associate Dean (Global Engagement) in March 2018.
 His successful career has allowed him to work, live, and enjoy life at the Universities of Virginia (USA) and Cambridge (UK), before being appointed to a permanent post at the University of Sheffield (UK) in 2003.
+In September 2009 he moved to Beijing, as Professor at the Kavli Institute for Astronomy and Astrophysics, an international research institute on the campus of Peking University.
 Public engagement has always been an important aspect of his professional life.
-The Australian Academy of Science honored him with the 2012 Selby Fellowship, a prize awarded to distinguished overseas scientists to visit Australia for public lecture tours and to visit scientific centers.
+The Australian Academy of Science honoured him with the 2012 Selby Fellowship, a prize awarded to distinguished overseas scientists to visit Australia for public lecture tours and to visit scientific centres.
 Selby fellows are expected to increase public awareness of science and scientific issues and, accordingly, will be outstanding speakers to the general public.
-Richard has since become the founding director of the East Asian Office of Astronomy for Development, an institution under the auspices of the International Astronomical Union, a role in which he juggles scientific development as well as public outreach and schools liaison efforts.
+Richard has since become the founding director of the East Asian Office of Astronomy for Development (2012--2016), an institution under the auspices of the International Astronomical Union, a role in which he juggled scientific development as well as public outreach and schools liaison efforts.
 He was awarded a 2017 Erskine award by the University of Canterbury (New Zealand) in part for his engagement with undergraduate students.2015 2016 2016 2017 2017

 25 October 2017: China and World Focus: China leading the world in technology, china.org.cn host Xu Lin interviews Richard to explore technology developments in the past five years